-From clever ways to get the kids to appreciate the nature that’s all around them to indoor activities that will keep the little ones entertained when the weather isn’t great, we have some fantastic ideas to get you started.
+From clever ways to get the kids to appreciate the nature that’s all around them to indoor activities that will keep the little ones entertained when the weather isn’t great, we have some fantastic ideas to get you started with these creative kids activities.
 And don’t worry about mess like grass or paint stains, which can happen during these fun family activities – cleaning up after a fun-filled day isn’t as difficult as you think with Persil small & mighty!

 The great benefits of activities for families